unnitallman/acts_as_authoritah/README.md

   end
 ```

-- We add a *config/access/<context>.csv* with rules that apply when we are in this particular context.
+- We add a *config/access/context-name.csv* with rules that apply when we are in this particular context.
 This ACL will be merged with *default.csv* dynamically during run time.
-If the same rules are present in default.csv and in *<context>.csv*, the one in *<context>.csv* will take precedence.
+If the same rules are present in default.csv and in *context-name.csv*, the one in *<context>.csv* will take precedence.

 if the possible values of project.state are 'draft', 'published' and 'archived', then you will have to add *draft.csv*, *published.csv* and *archived.csv*